20 Assessing the Modeling Conditions

 Definition 20.3 (Probability Plot) Also called a “Quantile-Quantile Plot”, a probability plot is a graphic for comparing the distribution of an observed sample with a theoretical probability model for the distribution of the underlying population.
 The quantiles observed in the sample are plotted against those expected under the theoretical model.

 While a probability plot can be constructed for a host of probability distributions, the most common is the Normal probability plot.
 The plot compares the observed residuals with those we would expect if the residuals were sampled from a Normal distribution.
-If the residuals closely aligned with our expectations from a Normal distribution, then we would expect to see a straight line if these are plotted against one another.
+If the errors in the response follow a Normal distribution, then we would expect the residuals to behave as a random sample from a Normal distribution; if this happens, then the residuals plotted against the theoretical quantiles from a Normal distribution should form a straight line.
 Trends away from a straight line suggest the proposed Normal distribution is not a reasonable model for the distribution of the errors.

 If the data is consistent with the normality condition, the Normal probability plot of the residuals should exhibit a straight line with any deviations appearing to be random.
 Systemic deviations from a straight line indicate the observed distribution does not align with the proposed model.